Grandparents’ Rights: A Hot Topic in Family Law

 Seek Experienced, Compassionate Family Law Counsel

-If you have a child visitation concern as a parent or grandparent, please contact Lana Hawkins, Attorney at Law, at Hawkins Law LLC, for advice and representation from an experienced Alabama family law attorney.
+If you have a child visitation concern as a parent or grandparent, please contact Lana Hawkins, Attorney at Law, at The Hawkins Law Firm, for advice and representation from an experienced Alabama family law attorney.